Women’s Health: 5 Important Topics You Need To Know

 - Unusual fatigue

-An autoimmune disease occurs when your body can’t tell the difference between foreign cells and your own cells.
+An autoimmune disease occurs when your body can’t distinguish between foreign cells and your cells.
 These conditions occur in women at a rate of 2 to 1, with an increased prevalence every year.
 According to a review, 80% of the 100 different autoimmune diseases occur in women.
 This is becoming a known disparity in women’s health.

 Why do women have a higher prevalence of autoimmune diseases?
 There is no clear answer, but scientists have narrowed it down to a few hypotheses.
 For starters, most autoimmune disorders occur on the X chromosomes, and we have two of them.
-This creates a greater possibility of a mutation—secondly, the hormonal changes associated with puberty, menstruation, pregnancy, and menopause.
+Secondly, the hormonal changes associated with puberty, menstruation, pregnancy, and menopause create a greater possibility of a mutation.
 Because women experience more hormonal changes than men that affect the immune system at different life stages, it increases the chances of immune disorder.

 You may be at an increased risk of an autoimmune disorder if you have a family history, obesity, smoke regularly, or have an infection.
 Although autoimmune disorders are hard to diagnose, it is important to be in tune with your body and seek medical help if you feel something is off.